pyhys/minimalmodbus/trunk/doc/develop.rst

 ----

 For next release:
+  * test_minimalmodbus: More tests for float conversion functions
-  * More tests in test_minimalmodbus
+  * test_minimalmodbus: More tests for _genericCommand()
   * Finetune coding style (pep8.py)